graetzer/AFGDataXMLRequestOperation/README.md

 # AFGDataXMLRequestOperation

-AFGDataXMLRequestOperation is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that provides an interface to parse XML using [GDataXML](https://github.com/graetzer/GDataXML-HTML)
+AFGDataXMLRequestOperation is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that provides an interface to parse XML using [GDataXML-HTML](https://github.com/graetzer/GDataXML-HTML).
-Only the original parts of GDataXMl are used not the HTML additions.
+To use this code you have to manually add GDataXML and AFNetworking to your Project

 This is still in early stages of development, so proceed with caution when using this in a production application.
 Any bug reports, feature requests, or general feedback at this point would be greatly appreciated.

 ### Example Usage